mbarbin/vcs/doc/docs/explanation/README.md

 # Explanation

 Welcome to the Explanation section of the `vcs` documentation.
-Here, we delve into the details of how `vcs` works, its design principles, and our future plans.
-This section is intended to provide a deeper understanding of the project for developers and contributors.
+This section covers how `vcs` works, its design principles, and our future plans.

 ## Design principles